What to Expect During a New Construction Home Inspection and a Builder’s Walk-Through

 Consider hiring your own inspector for a pre-drywall inspection and a second follow-up visit later.
 With separate visits, the inspector can review the electrical, plumbing, and framing work before the drywall goes up.
 When they return, they’ll inspect the rest of the house.
 Home inspectors bill differently, so ask yours if they charge separately for each visit or if it's one price for both looks.

-What to Expect During a Builder’s Walk-Through Session
+What To Expect During a Builder’s Walk-Through Session

-Compared to an official home inspection, your walk-through with the builder will feel less formal and is the perfect time to ask as many questions as you need to feel comfortable in your new home.
+Compared to an official home inspection, your walk-through with your local builder will feel less formal and is the perfect time to ask as many questions as you need to feel comfortable in your new home.
 Give yourself plenty of time—you’ll need more than your lunch break.
 This is, after all, not only your dream home; it’s also a significant and really important investment.

 A Checklist System